Foundations of Structural Causal Models with Cycles and Latent Variables: Equivalences

-\subsection{Equivalences}
+However, for the class of linear SCMs we have that unique solvability w.r.t.\ $\C{O}$ always implies ancestral unique solvability w.r.t.\ $\C{O}$ (see Proposition~\ref{prop:LinearEquivalentUniqueSolvability}).

+Although in general unique solvability is not preserved under unions, in Proposition~\ref{prop:UniqueSolvabilityAncestralUnion} we show that if an SCM is uniquely solvable w.r.t.\ two ancestral subsets and w.r.t.\ their intersection, then it is uniquely solvable w.r.t.\ their union.
+In general, the property of ancestral unique solvability is not preserved under perfect intervention, as can be seen in Example~\ref{ex:InterventionUniqueSolvability}.
+The notion of ancestral unique solvability will appear in various results in Sections~\ref{sec:Marginalization} and \ref{sec:MarkovProperty}.

+\section{Equivalences}

-In Section~\ref{sec:SCM} we already encountered an equivalence relation on the class of SCMs (see Definition~\ref{def:EquivSCMs}).
-The (augmented) functional graph is preserved under this equivalence relation as well as their solutions and their observational, interventional and counterfactual distributions.
-In this section we will give several coarser equivalence relations on the class of SCMs.
+In Section~\ref{sec:SCM}, we already encountered an equivalence relation on the class of SCMs (see Definition~\ref{def:EquivSCMs}).
+The (augmented) graph of an SCM, its solutions and its induced observational, interventional and counterfactual distributions are preserved under this equivalence relation.
+In this section, we give several coarser equivalence relations on the class of SCMs: observational, interventional and counterfactual equivalence.

-\subsubsection{Observational equivalence}
+\subsection{Observational equivalence}

-Observational equivalence is the property that two or more SCMs are indistinguishable on the basis of their observational distributions.